 - Manager: José Bordalás

-Bordalás-ball is back: low block, dark arts and set-piece menace.
-With Mason Greenwood gone, Enes Ünal shoulders the scoring load, but the Coliseum crowd still loves a scrap—Getafe ranked top-three for tackles and fouls, and will again treat every match like a street fight.
+Under José Bordalás, Getafe have developed a reputation for physical, pragmatic football.
+With Mason Greenwood gone, Enes Ünal shoulders the scoring load, but the Coliseum crowd still loves a scrap.
+Getafe ranked top three for tackles and fouls last season and will again treat every match like a street fight.

 Girona FC